BenjaminHLee/BenjaminHLee.github.io/_posts/2024-02-24-getting-stupider.md

 I wrote this for a friend.

+This piece might be relevant if:

+1. you're that friend.

 ## The Wolf and the Dragon

 The wolf was quick, and the dragon was wise.
 They sat together side-by-side.